Read more

 In fact, a retrospective cohort analysis recently published in JAMA, including 6,898 hospitalists and 455,120 hospitalizations, revealed a link between newly trained hospitalists’ certification examination scores and patient outcomes.
 Compared with the bottom examination score quartile, the top quartile was associated with a 9.3% reduction in 7-day readmission rates (95% CI, 13% to 5.7%) and an 8% reduction in 7-day mortality rates (95% CI, 13% to 3.1%).

-“In medicine, we want to self-regulate, and we have not done a good job of ensuring that we stay up to date, historically,” Alan Dow, MD, MSHA, FACP, the Ruth and Seymour Perlin Professor of Medicine and Health Administration at Virginia Commonwealth University, told Healio.
+“In medicine, we want to self-regulate, and we have not done a good job of ensuring that we stay up to date, historically,” Alan Dow, MD, MSHA, FACP, professor of medicine and division chief of hospital medicine at Virginia Commonwealth University, told Healio.
 “When there is a new advance, it takes about 18 years to get into practice, on average.
 The idea behind MOC was that we need to be able to decrease that gap and get the advances out into practice much more quickly than 18 years.”

 Dow, who is also a Healio Primary Care Peer Perspective Board Member, said that careers lasting significantly longer than previous generations of physicians and the rapid pace of scientific advancements have made MOC programs increasingly important, but “I’m not sure that the boards have done a great job in rolling out these processes.”